fyllmax/ZeroCodingExp/CrackWPA.md

 ## Now, Lets start the attack

-### if next lines of code does not work, all you need to do is to type sudo in fron of each one
+### if the next lines of code does not work, all you need to do is to type sudo in front of each one

-1. Firstly, discconect yourself from any wifi networks and type this code:
+1. Firstly, disconnect yourself from any wifi networks and type this code:
 ```
 airmon-ng start wlan0
 ```